m-i-n-a-r/birday/README.md

 - Notification the day of the event, in a customizable time range
 - Additional notification up to 7 days before the event
 - Sync the existing birthdays from Google Contacts
+- Easily backup and restore your saved birthdays!
 - insert a birthday manually, just specifying a name, an optional surname and a date
 - Choose your favorite birthdays to see detailed informations about them
+- Long press on a birthday to see every possible detail
-- The birthdays are automagically backed up when the app is installed from Play Store, so you should have your birthdays back if you uninstall and reinstall the app
+- The birthdays are also automagically backed up in cloud by Google Play Services when the app is installed from Play Store
 - A huge set of randomly generated stats (zodiac, average age and a lot more) when more than 5 birthdays are inserted
 - Easily delete and modify the birthdays
 - Quick apps launcher